mjhea0/jquery-madlibs/readme.md

 Did you notice that one of my CSS files and two of my scripts are imported from an external URL?
 These come from a Content Delivery Network (CDN).
 There are benefits for doing this.
 See if you can figure them out.
 Use Google.

 Also, to ensure that JavaScript is working, open your console.
-You should see the text "whee!". `console.log` is a debudding tool that allows you to post a message to the browser's javascript console - e.g. Firebug or Developer Tools (Chrome / Safari).
+You should see the text "whee!". `console.log` is a debudding tool that allows you to post a message to the browser's JavaScript console - e.g. Firebug or Developer Tools (Chrome / Safari).
+If you've never used this before, Google "accessing the js console in Chrome" to learn how to pull up the JavaScript console.

+Oh - and JavaScript is used to make webpages interactive.
+JavaScript works in conjunction with HTML and CSS.

-## Step 2: Form
+## Step 2: Add a Form

 For Madlibs we need to display a form for the user to enter words.
 Let's start with a simplified version.

-### index.html
+#### index.html

 Add the following code to your "index.html" file right after `<h1>Hello, World!</h1>`: